 Regardless of which method you choose to monetize your content, the recipe of making a website that will actually make you profit is the same.

 How do you build a profitable website?

-To start with let me throw a few words for further discussion: website, content, traffic and monetization options, profit.
 Let’s see in more details how these can work together and give you a profitable result.

 You cannot expect to make any serious money online without having your own website.
 By website I mean to have your own hosted domain and a modern website design, like the one you are reading now 🙂

 A great website these days needs to have a number of characteristics:

 Clean and fresh design – Things have changed since the 90’s.
 Websites are no longer based on pure html code but there are modern CMS (content management systems) like WordPress that enable you to create good looking websites with added functionality for both the administrators and end users.

 Mobile Friendly – Everyone that is into Digital Marketing can understand the importance of having a mobile friendly website.